midtown-ai/glossary/glossary/p.md

 # Precision

+ Metric used for [model evaluation] when the cost of false positives is high.
+An example task could be spam detection, when we don't want to incorrectly classify legitimate emails as spam.

  Precision is the fraction of the tumors that were predicted to be malignant (of one call) that are actually malignant (of that class).